What is a PET-CT scan?

 The tracer we use is extremely expensive and cannot be reused.
 It has been specially ordered for you.
 Please help us to conserve valuable NHS resources.

 It is vital that you arrive on time for your appointment as the radioactivity has a very short shelf life.
 If you are late for your appointment we may not be able to proceed with your scan.

-- have been told you have difficult veins to cannulate
+• have been told that you have difficult veins to cannulate

-Please leave all jewellery at home as we need to remove all metallic objects for the scan.
-We suggest wearing something loose and comfortable.
-If required, a hospital gown can be provided for the scan.
+- Please leave all jewellery at home as we need you to remove all metallic objects for the scan.
+We suggest wearing something loose and comfortable, a hospital gown will be provided for the scan.

 Can I bring someone with me?

 Any friends or relatives bringing you to your appointment will not be allowed to stay in the unit due to limited waiting room space.
 Only an essential carer or interpreter is permitted.
 Please note that during your scan, they will be asked to wait outside the scan room due to the limited space.